CZ-NIC/fred-docs/Features/General/AKM.rst

 This method does not require registrars to be involved in any way because the publishing of the CDNSKEY records relies on DNS operators.

-:doc:`More on the concept of automatic keyset management. </Concepts/AKM>`
+:doc:`More on the concept of automated keyset management. </Concepts/AKM>`